Skip to content

 Vulnerable Dependencies

-• Scans Python (requirements.txt) and JavaScript (package.json) dependencies
+• Scans Python (requirements.txt), JavaScript (package.json), and Go (go.mod) dependencies

 • Flags unpinned dependency versions